- Table of Contents

 1. Awareness

 The journey begins with creating awareness.
 Prospective clients need to know your business exists and understand the value you offer.
 In the digital age, this often starts online.
-Content marketing plays a pivotal role here, from blog posts and infographics to social media content.
-Engaging and informative content not only captures attention but also establishes your business as a credible source of information within your industry.
-Search engine optimisation (SEO) ensures that your content is discoverable, increasing your visibility among potential clients.
+Content marketing is pivotal here, from blog posts and infographics to social media content.
+Engaging and informative content captures attention and establishes your business as a credible source of information within your industry.
+Search engine optimisation (SEO) ensures your content is discoverable, increasing your visibility among potential clients.
 Awareness campaigns, both online and offline, create the initial ripples that attract prospects to your business.

 2. Interest

 Once awareness is established, the goal is to pique interest.
 Prospects are now curious about your offerings and are actively seeking more information.
 In this phase, in-depth content such as webinars, case studies, and eBooks becomes invaluable.
 These resources offer detailed insights into your products or services, addressing specific pain points of your audience.
 The content should be tailored to showcase not just what you offer, but how your offerings solve real problems.
-Interactive content, such as quizzes or online demonstrations, engages prospects, encouraging them to explore further and consider your solutions seriously.
+Interactive content, such as quizzes or online demonstrations, encourages prospects to explore further and consider your solutions seriously.

 3. Consideration